Kerly Théus

-Kerly Théus (born 7 January 1999) is a Haitian footballer who plays as a goalkeeper for Aigle Brillant AC and the Haiti women's national team.
+Kerly Théus (born 7 January 1999) is a Haitian footballer who plays as a goalkeeper for Miami AC in the USL W League and for the Haiti women's national team.

 Career

 Théus was a member of the Haiti under-20 national team, appearing for the team in all three matches of the 2018 FIFA U-20 Women's World Cup, the team's first ever major women's international tournament.
 She has appeared for the senior Haiti national team, including in the 2020 CONCACAF Women's Olympic Qualifying Championship against the United States on 28 January 2020.